Does Insurance Cover Online Therapy? What to Verify First

 Insurance Coverage for Online Therapy: The Basics

-Since the COVID-19 pandemic, telehealth coverage has expanded dramatically.
+Since the COVID-19 pandemic, telehealth coverage has expanded dramatically and most of those expansions are now permanent.
 Most major insurance plans now cover virtual mental health services, including:

 - Individual therapy sessions via video